rjorton/OIE2023/Kraken.md

 5. **-S human.sam** = the name of the output SAM file to create
 6. **-p 8** = use 8 computer threads

-When fiished bowtie2 will produce sum summary statistics to the command prompt.
-If we list the contents of the directory, you should now see the sam file called human.sam has been created:
+When finished bowtie2 will produce some summary statistics to the command prompt.
+If we list the contents of the directory, you should now see the SAM file called **human.sam** has been created:

 ```
 ls